Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `name` : Optional to **identify** the invoice.
 If provided a Name object will also be created in the users local namespace, allowing the invoice to be accessed/retrieved by name.
 If no name is provided the account will need to be accessed/retrieved by its 256-bit register address.

 `account` : Required to **identify** the account, the invoice should be paid to.
 The account should be in the format username:name (for local names) or namespace::name.

-`account` : Required to **identify** the 256-bit register address of the account, the invoice should be paid to.
-This is optional if the `name` is provided.

 `recipient` : Required to **identify** the recipient of the invoice.
 It can to be the username identifying the user account (sig-chain) or genesis hash of the signature chain to issue the invoice to.